contentstack/contentstack-utils-java/README.md

 ### Prerequisites
 - JDK 8 or later
 - Contentstack account
-- Latest version of IntelliJ IDEA / Eclipse / VSCode /
+- Latest version of IntelliJ IDEA / Eclipse / VSCode / Spring Tool Suite

 ### SDK Installation and Setup
 To setup Utils SDK in your Java project, add the following dependency in the pom.xml file